 Common day-neutral and everbearing varieties: Albion, Seascape, Tribute, Ozark Beauty, Tristar

-Ripening strawberries need protection from birds, bunnies, squirrels, and chipmunks, so cover your beds with a netting as the fruit starts to turn red.
+Ripening strawberries need protection from birds, bunnies, squirrels, and chipmunks, so cover your beds with netting as the fruit starts to turn red.
 For the most flavorful berries, the timing of the harvest is critical.
 Berries should be a bright red color all over.
 Once the red color darkens, the berries are overripe and will become mushy.
 Check your bed every couple of days.

-To keep your strawberry bed productive, cut back the foliage in fall and remove any plants that didn’t produce.
+To keep your strawberry bed productive, cut back the foliage in the fall and remove any plants that didn’t produce.
 Replace them with new plants.
 This method renovates your bed little by little.
 Alternatively, you can rip up the entire bed after three or four years, and begin again with new plants.

 Sarah shows Danielle how to whip up a batch of fruit leather from puréed fruit sweetened with honey.
 It’s a wonderful way to preserve the taste and sparkle of strawberries long after the harvest has come to an end.